tvdinh/rate-limit-app/README.md

 # rate-limit-app
-A webservice with request throttling enabled.
+A webservice with request throttling enabled using rate limiting strategy.

 # Overview

 This is a webservice module that responds to client's greeting requests with request throtlling enabled.
 The request throtlling is in the form of a rate limiter defined by two configurable parameters: `TIME-DURATION` and `VOLUME`.
-The rate limiter ensures that there are no more than `VOLUME` number of requests are served within the last `TIME-DURATION` period by the downstream service.
+The rate limiter ensures that there are no more than `VOLUME` number of requests are served within the last `TIME-DURATION` period.
 For example, if `TIME-DURATION = 3600s` and `VOLUME = 100`, the rate limiter allows only 100 requests per hour, exceeding requests will result in a HTTP 429 Too Many Request response from the server.

 Exposing HTTP method: `GET /hello`.
 Port: `8080`.